porfskylord/Query_Manager/README.md

 # Query Manager App

 ## Overview
-Save Query App is a JavaFX-based application designed for efficiently managing, organizing, and editing SQL queries.
+Query Manager App is a JavaFX-based application designed for efficiently managing, organizing, and editing SQL queries.
 It categorizes queries into three sections and provides an IDE-like Query Editor with line numbers and syntax highlighting.

 ## Features